Yandy Díaz Player Props: Rays vs. Red Sox

 Yandy Díaz At The Plate

-- Diaz has driven in a run in three games this season (33.3%), including two games with multiple runs batted in.
+- Diaz has driven in a run in four games this year (40.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.